 When you talk about supplementing, it’s basically admitting that your dog is lacking something, and you’re trying to make up for it by giving it to them directly.
 A better approach is to make sure that they are getting all of the nutrients and minerals they need from their daily intake of food.
 You have almost total control about what you feed your dog, and how often.
 This means you can see to it that they get what they need including some calcium.

 Can I Give My Dog Calcium Supplements?
 Answer: Not Necessary

-It’s not necessary for you to give your dog calcium supplements, as long as you are feeding them a high-quality dog food.
-So instead of buying low-grade cheap dog food, and then spending more for calcium supplements, just get the good stuff for them in regards to food, and forget about supplementing.
+Instead of buying low-grade cheap dog food, and then spending more for calcium supplements, just get the good stuff for them and forget about supplementing.

-Problems with Calcium Supplements
+Problem with Calcium Supplements

 You could also be helping to form kidney stones, and if you give them too much calcium for too long you could end up causing problems with their bones later in life.
 This means that any good that calcium does for them, will be totally negated by all the bad it does.

 Protecting Your Dog’s Diet

 This will give you the peace of mind of knowing that your dog is getting what they need food-wise.
-The other things they need include daily physical activity, and a lot of love so that they are stable emotional.
+Other things they need include daily physical activity, and a lot of love so that they are stable emotional.
 Get those three things right and you won’t have to worry about supplementing their diet with anything out of a bottle.